alt-romes/alt-romes.github.io/posts/2026-01-25-from-side-project-to-kickstarter-a-walkthrough.md

 <!-- ![Fig 4.
 Plastic-wrapped cards order](/images/kanjideck/order1.webp) -->

-While waiting for the cards to arrive, I started learning the 3D modelling tool [Blender](https://www.blender.org/).
+While waiting for the cards to arrive, I started learning the 3D modeling tool [Blender](https://www.blender.org/).
 I had seen many Kickstarter videos which used pretty amazing animations to showcase their product.
 I was decided to attempt this myself.
 A few days in I was able to model the cards and render